 With a CVA, a licensed Insolvency Practitioner will be appointed to put forward a formal proposal to creditors to help find a way to turn the business around and restore profitability.

 Here, both the directors and creditors come to a formal agreement where the creditors will accept a sum of money as a way of settlement towards the debts they are owed.
 75% of the creditors must agree for this to progress.

-Once this is agreed, the company can continue to trade and the director will remain in control.
+Once this is agreed, the company can continue to trade, and the director will remain in control.

 Another option for insolvent businesses looking for rescue is to enter into administration.

-This is an option that aims to take control of the company’s assets and repay creditors money that is owed to them.
+This is an option that aims to take control of the company’s assets and repay creditors the money that is owed to them.

 When a company goes into administration, they are given protection against any legal action.
-An Insolvency Practitioner is appointed as the administrator and whilst they are overseeing the case, no other party can apply to wind-up the company.
+An Insolvency Practitioner is appointed as the administrator, and whilst they are overseeing the case, no other party can apply to wind up the company.

 Let Clarke Bell help you with the next steps

 If your company is having serious cashflow problems and you’re considering liquidation or looking for ways to turn things around, Clarke Bell can help you.